gofractally/image-builders/WORKFLOWS.md

 This reusable workflow generates an image that packages up configuration files for various third-party tools used by other images.
 These configurations are from tools such as prometheus, grafana, etc., which can be helpful for node operators looking for more statistics about psinode.

-This workflow is also the only truly cross-platform image, currently, which works because we use QEMU emulation to build an arm-compatible image on an amd64-based runner.
-This strategy only works on this image because the image is very small, whereas other images are much too large for emulation to be feasible.

 ### Input variables

 None